whipowill/d2-mod-reformed/README.md

 This one might be a big deal:

-- Cube an ethereal item w/ an Uber Key to pull it from the ethereal realm (and reverse)
+- Cube an ethereal item w/ an Uber Key to pull it from the ethereal realm (and vice versa)

-You will want to be sure any gems or runes in said item are taken out first, bc this action regenerates the item.

 Safe unsocket: